tpoisot/ms_proba_networks/ms/maintext.md

 particularly desirable as it allows our framework to be used on any network, whether they are represented in a probabilistic or binary way.
-Nonetheless, the approach outlined here differs from using *weighted* networks, in that it answers a completely different question.
+Nonetheless, the approach outlined here differs from using *weighted* networks, in that it answers a completely different question [@kolaczyk_2009].
 Probabilistic networks describe the probability that any interaction will happen, whereas weighted networks describe the effect of the interaction when it happens [@berlow_review].
 Although there are several measures for *quantitative* networks [@bers02], in which